OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 ## Install Script Lab

 Script Lab is a tool for quickly prototyping code that calls the Office JavaScript Library APIs.
-It's itself an Office Add-in and can be installed from AppSource at [Script Lab](https://appsource.microsoft.com/marketplace/apps?search=script%20lab&page=1).
+Script Lab is itself an Office Add-in and can be installed from AppSource at [Script Lab](https://appsource.microsoft.com/marketplace/apps?search=script%20lab&page=1).
 There's a version for Excel, PowerPoint, and Word, and a separate version for Outlook.
 For information about how to use Script Lab, see [Explore Office JavaScript API using Script Lab](explore-with-script-lab.md).

 ## Next steps